 Good people make mistakes.
 At Holder Susan Slusher LLC, we believe everyone deserves a second chance.
 That is why we are committed to helping you avoid or reduce the penalties for your DWI.
 If you believe you have been wrongfully charged, we will do everything in our power to clear your name.
+Additionally, minors caught with possession may fall into DWI categories if you are behind the wheel while possessing.
 With experience in all levels of local, state, federal, and appellate courts, we stand ready to fight for your case, no matter how complex it may seem.

 If you are facing a DWI charge, you need a proven law firm you can trust to defend your rights and protect your best interests.
 Contact Holder Susan Slusher LLC today online or at 573-499-1700 to discuss your case for free with our experienced DWI defense attorney.
 We welcome clients from across Missouri, including Columbia, Moberly, Fulton and Boonville.